from small one page howto to huge articles all in one place

 DESCRIPTION

 Pass a long specifying whether the TCP_NODELAY option is to be set or cleared (1L = set, 0 = clear).
 The option is set by default.
-This will have no effect after the connection has been established.
+This has no effect after the connection has been established.

-Setting this option to 1L will disable TCP's Nagle algorithm on this connection.
-The purpose of this algorithm is to try to minimize the number of small packets on the network (where "small packets" means TCP segments less than the Maximum Segment Size (MSS) for the network).
+Setting this option to 1L disables the Nagle algorithm on connections created using this handle.
+The purpose of this algorithm is to minimize the number of small packets on the network (where "small packets" means TCP segments less than the Maximum Segment Size for the network).

 DEFAULT